Real results from research-driven sound strategy

-Client: A soundscaping company
+Client: A sound design company

 Focus: Emotional impact of timbre in ambient sound libraries

-To support them, I conducted detailed acoustic analyses using Python and Librosa, then mapped the timbral profiles of their sound assets.
+To support them, we conducted detailed acoustic analyses using Python and Librosa, then mapped the timbral profiles of their sound assets.
 The data was visualized in interactive dashboards built in Tableau, allowing their team to explore emotional patterns across their library.

 Outcome: